If your family dentist has referred you to a periodontist for specialized treatment, now may be the time to invest in your oral health.

 Co-payments

-The co-payment is the final factor determining what periodontal treatment costs with insurance.
-The co-payment is the percentage of the allowed amount you owe after your plan pays for covered services.
+The co-payment is the final factor determining the cost of periodontal treatment with insurance.
+It is the percentage of the allowed amount you owe after your plan pays for covered services.

-You might have to pay upfront, even with dental insurance, because your plan probably includes co-payments.
+Even with dental insurance, you might have to pay upfront because your plan probably includes co-payments.
 Get a pre-treatment estimate from your insurance company to budget for this left-over expense.

 Co-payment on Allowed Amount Per Quadrant